 The Australian Government has committed in legislation that Australia will reach net zero emissions by 2050 (Climate Change (Net Zero Future) Act 2023 (Cth)).
-All state and territory governments have committed to at least this objective as well, with several having more ambitious targets.9 Meeting these commitments will require changes across the economy: in our electricity and energy generation, transportation, agricultural, resources and land use.
+All state and territory governments have committed to at least this objective as well, with several having more ambitious targets.4 Meeting these commitments will require changes across the economy: in our electricity and energy generation, transportation, agriculture, resources and land use.

-The transition is already underway, and governments are rolling out interim plans for 2025-2035 milestones (ACT Government 2019b; NSW DPIE 2020; Qld DESI 2023; Tasmanian DSG 2023; Victorian DEECA 2023a).
-The transition will impact water usage across Australia, changing planning assumptions through redirected and increased demand.
+The transition is already underway, and governments are rolling out interim plans for 2025-2035 milestones (ACT Government 2019b; NSW DPIE 2020b; Qld DEC 2024; Tasmanian DSG 2023; Victorian DEECA 2023c).
+The transition will impact water use across Australia, changing planning assumptions through redirected and increased demand.
 But notably absent from these plans to date is recognition of the demands and impacts on Australia's water management - water is a footnote, if mentioned at all.